Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Citi ThankYou Points

-If you want to fly with American Airlines and can’t find an award ticket, consider using Citi ThankYou points from a card like the Citi Prestige.
+If you want to fly with American Airlines and can’t find an award ticket, consider using Citi ThankYou points from a card like the Citi Prestige Card.
 Because you can use Prestige’s Citi ThankYou points to purchase tickets at a rate of 1.6 cents per point on American Airlines (through July 23, 2017) through the Citi ThankYou Portal.

 AMEX Pay With Points

 This is an especially good deal with the AMEX Business Platinum card.
 Because you’ll get 50% of your points back on coach tickets if American Airlines is your selected airline.
 And on any airline if you book a Business or First Class flight.